Linearly Bounded Conjugator Property for Mapping Class Groups: Preliminaries

-A \emph{hierarchy} on \s is a collection $H$ of geodesics such that each geodesic $g \in H$ is supported on some domain $Y \subset \s$, with a distinguished \emph{main geodesic} $g_H=[v_0,v_n]$ supported on $\s$.
-Additionally, $H$ comes equipped with a pair of markings $I(H)$ and $T(H)$ on \s, called the \emph{initial marking} and the \emph{terminal marking} of $H$, respectively, such that $v_0 \subseteq \base(I(H))$ and $v_n \subseteq \base(T(H))$.
-The \emph{length} of $H$ is $|H| = \sum_{h \in H} |h|$.
+We now briefly sketch the definition of a hierarchy.
+For a complete definition, see \cite[Definition 4.4]{MM00}.
+A \emph{hierarchy} on \s is a collection $H$ of geodesics such that each geodesic $g \in H$ is supported on some domain $Y \subseteq \s$, with a distinguished \emph{main geodesic} $g_H=[v_0,v_n]$ supported on $\s$, together with some additional structure and satisfying certain conditions which we now highlight.
+A hierarchy $H$ comes equipped with a pair of markings $I(H)$ and $T(H)$ on \s, called the \emph{initial marking} and the \emph{terminal marking} of $H$, respectively, such that $v_0 \subseteq \base(I(H))$ and $v_n \subseteq \base(T(H))$.
 We will usually assume $I(H)$ and $T(H)$ are complete clean marking on $\s$.
-To be a hierarchy, the geodesics in $H$ must satisfy certain technical conditions called \emph{subordinacy}.
+One of the key technical conditions of a hierarchy is called \emph{subordinacy}.
 Roughly, given a geodesic $g$ in \cc, one can inductively construct a hierarchy $H$ with $g=g_H$.
 For each vertex $v_i$ in $g_H$, the vertices $v_{i-1}$ to $v_{i+1}$ are contained in some component $Z$ of $\s \setminus v_i$.
 The geodesic $h=[v_{i-1},v_{i+1}]$ in $\mathcal{C}(Z)$ will be an element of $H$ and is subordinate to $g_H$.
-One can continue with this process with all vertices of $g_H$ and with $h$ and so on.
-See \cite[Definition 4.4]{MM2} for a precise definition of hierarchies.
-We list some properties of hierarchies below, after the following definition.
+One can continue this process with all vertices of $g_H$ and then with $h$ and so on.